 Children Awaiting Foster Care

 The Department of Elementary and Secondary Education (Department) has determined that it is in the best interest of children in the care or custody of the state and who meet the definition of awaiting foster care (a temporary placement not to exceed 90 days) to continue to be covered as homeless students for the remainder of the 2016-2017 school year.
 As such, transportation for these students will be a shared homeless transportation cost reimbursable through the state's funding for homeless students.
-See Homeless Education Advisory 2015 - 9: Children and Youth in State Care or Custody1 and please note that reimbursements to districts are made in the year following the year in which the costs are incurred.
+Please note that reimbursements to districts are made in the year following the year in which the costs are incurred.
 Update: Starting in the 2017-2018 school year, children "awaiting foster care" should now be considered children in foster care, and should be covered by the ESSA provisions described below.

 Children in Foster Care